 - 1. Equipment shall be located and designed to be compatible with the aesthetics of the building. - 2.
 The parapets on flat roofs shall be used to screen solar energy systems. - 3.
 Solar panels or modules on pitched roofs may be permitted with the approval of the Board of Architects. - 4.
 Solar shingles on pitched roofs shall cover the entire roof face, in order to avoid a visual contrast between materials. - 5.
-All solar panels shall be mounted on the roof.
-Projecting panels from walls or other parts of structures are discouraged. - 6.
-Plant and tree locations in the private property shall be located to avoid potentially shading areas on the property or on neighboring properties where solar energy systems are installed.
+All solar panels shall be mounted on the roof and not projecting from walls or other parts of structures. - 6.
+Plant and tree locations in the private property shall be located to avoid potentially shading areas on the property or on neighboring properties where solar energy systems are installed. - 7.
+The aesthetic design of solar panels shall be consistent with the properties of the materials.

-- 7. Panels should be authentic and not simulate something else.
-The materials should be used in a reasonable manner consistent with the properties of the material. - 8.
-Any battery storage or solar equipment shall be visually screened from view of a street with a wall or landscaping, or retain approval by the Board of Architects for aesthetic compatibility.
+8. Any battery storage or solar equipment shall be visually screened from view of a street with a wall or landscaping, or retain approval by the Board of Architects for aesthetic compatibility.